Former landfill available for redevelopment

 Phoenix Brownfields to Healthfields Project: Transforming Community Health through Sustainable Development

-OEP has been awarded a $400,000 community-wide brownfields assessment grant from the U.S. Environmental Protection Agency for the Phoenix Brownfields to Healthfields Project.
+OEP was awarded a $400,000 community-wide brownfields assessment grant from the U.S. Environmental Protection Agency for the Phoenix Brownfields to Healthfields Project.
 The overall goal of the project is to remove hazardous substances and pollutants from identified brownfield properties and to redevelop these properties for uses that improve public health.
 The EPA grant will fund development of a city-wide brownfields inventory, environmental site assessments, health monitoring, and cleanup planning activities.

-For urban agriculture, community gardens, and other uses that would directly involve the growing of food, hazardous substances and pollutants would be removed prior to food production.
+For urban agriculture and other uses that would directly involve the growing of food, hazardous substances and pollutants would be removed prior to food production.
 In addition, soil testing and evaluation will be conducted according to regulatory standards and best management practices by project partners, Maricopa County Department of Public Health and Arizona Department of Health Services to ensure the safety of residents who grow or consume food.

 Grant activities will be focused in areas with inadequate health care, food deserts, and designated infill incentive, neighborhood initiative, and redevelopment areas.
 Focusing on these areas within Phoenix meets EPA's social and economic requirements for sustainable and equitable development, in addition to building upon existing brownfields efforts previously funded by EPA.

 Pueblo Viejo Fields and Food Hub Opens

 The City of Phoenix is proud to be a partner with a first-of-its-kind development, the Pueblo Viejo Fields and Food Hub project by Green on Purpose, Inc. (GPI).
 Green on Purpose worked with Phoenix to develop the urban farm, food hub, and agricultural vocational training facility.